astronomer/docs/software/install-airgapped.md

 </Tabs>

 ## Step 3: Decide Whether to Use a Third-Party Ingress Controller
-Astronomer Software requires an Kubernetes Ingress Controller to function.
+Astronomer Software requires a Kubernetes Ingress Controller to function and provides an integrated ingress-controller by default.

 Astronomer generally recommends customers use its integrated ingress-controller but supports certain third-party ingress controllers.
 Ingress controllers, including Astronomer's ingress controllers, typically need elevated permissions to function - particularly the ability to list all namespaces and view the ingresses in those namespaces and the ability to retrieve secrets in those namespaces to locate and use private TLS certificates used to service those ingresses.